 At Blue Moon Senior Counseling, we work with older adults across the country who are managing the emotional weight of chronic health conditions.
 In this article, we will explain why pain and anxiety are so closely linked in seniors, what the warning signs look like, and how professional therapy can help break the cycle.

-Why Chronic Pain and Anxiety Often Occur Together in Seniors
+Why Do Chronic Pain and Anxiety Go Hand-in-Hand?

 According to the CDC’s 2023 National Health Interview Survey, 36% of adults aged 65 and older live with chronic pain, and roughly 13.5% experience high-impact pain that limits daily activities.
 Anxiety disorders affect an estimated 10% to 15% of adults over 65, but research published in the journal Clinical Interventions in Aging shows the rates climb significantly higher among seniors managing persistent pain.